reshmabidikar/slate/source/includes/_payment-method.md

 Basic operations to retrieve, list, search and delete payment methods.

 Note that the creation of a payment method relies on an operation listed under the [Account resource](https://killbill.github.io/slate/#account-add-a-payment-method).
-The creation of a Kill Bill PaymentMethod is always associated to a given `Account` and it identifies (through its `pluginName` attribute) the payment plugin that will be used by the system when a payment is made.
+The creation of a Kill Bill PaymentMethod is always associated with a given `Account` and it identifies (through its `pluginName` attribute) the payment plugin that will be used by the system when a payment is made.

 ### Retrieve a payment method by id